 I'm in the midst of

 Pick a language or just pick a new thing, there's plenty out there so find something that appeals and create a new hobby.
+Let YouTube be your teacher and get started.

 6. Organise your self